 Some PCB laminate manufacturers give the PCB materials strength not in terms of Flexural Strength but in terms of Young’s modulus which is a measure of Stress/strain ratio in a particular direction.

-The density of a PCB material is expressed in in grams per cubic centimeter (g/cc) or pounds per cubic inch (lb/in^3).
+The density of a PCB material is expressed in grams per cubic centimeter (g/cc) or pounds per cubic inch (lb/in^3).

-Time to Delamination
+Time to delamination

 Time to delamination measures how long a material will resist delamination—the resin’s separation from the laminate, foil, or fiberglass – at a specified temperature.
-Delamination can be caused by thermal shock, the wrong Tg in the material, moisture, a poor lamination process.
+Delamination can be caused by thermal shock, the wrong Tg in the material, moisture, and a poor lamination process.